Disclosures

 Cons

-• Zero percent rate only lasts a year or so
+• Promotional 0% rate only lasts about a year

 How to qualify: You usually need a good credit score and credit history.
-Most balance transfer card issuers don’t allow co-signers, so you’ll need to qualify on your own.
+Most balance transfer card issuers don’t allow co-signers, so you’ll need to qualify on your own financial standing.
 You can apply for a balance transfer credit card online within minutes and usually receive an instant decision.
-But in some cases, you’ll need to wait to hear back from the card issuer in writing within a few weeks.

 Always read the fine print